miyasaka-kion/learngit/readme.md

 This is a git learning stuff

 Creating a branch is quick and simple

+try  --no-ff merge